44 Thriving Biotech Startups (2023)

 Novo Nordisk, Regeneron, and Alexion are some of the largest players in this industry, but other biotech startups frequently surface to tackle everything from toxic laundry detergent to gene editing.

-According to Global Market Insights, biotech will swell to $775.2 billion by 2024—more than a 100% increase from 2015.
+According to Acumen Research and Consulting, biotech will grow to $1.3 trillion by 2030, growing at a CAGR of 15.5%.
 There are more than a few biotech startups aiming to grab a piece of that growing market, and we’ve rounded up 44 companies to watch.

 1. NotCo